or

 For detailed API documentation, visit the reference docs.
 The documentation is generated from JSDoc comments in the source code, providing comprehensive information on usage and features.

 Typefusion is built with Effect.
 Refer to the reference docs for details on Effect-suffixed functions and their usage.
+Most of the time, you just need to suffix the types and functions with Effect

 This can happen because the library Typefusion depends on to generate the dependency graph ignores common build directories by default.
-For example, you cannot output scripts to build, dist, and several others (full list here).
+For example, you cannot output scripts to build

 If you encounter any other issues while using Typefusion: